Class and Object in Python

 testBuildInAttributes.py

-In Python, Class's Variable concept is equivalent to static Field concept of other languages such as Java, CSharp.
+In Python, Class's Variable definition is equivalent to Static Field definition of other languages such as Java, CSharp.
 Variables of the class can be accessed via the class name or the object.

 The advice here is you should access to "Class's Variable" via the class name instead of the object.
 This helps to avoid confusion between "Class's Variable" and attribute.